Table of Contents

 result of that application is then returned.

-Since the Maybe ADT is so simple, it's about
+Since the Maybe type is so simple,

-value as it is to call maybe.
-Each one
+Maybe value as it is to call

-is more readable in different circumstances.
+maybe.
+Each one is more readable in

 Here's an example of Maybe in use as a monad.
 Given a customer's name, we want to find the billing address of their mobile phone carrier.